Eothaun/Eyos/readme.md

 ```bash
 $ make & make install
 ```
+(*more information ot the cmake useage in our project: [cmake configuration](https://github.com/Eothaun/Eyos/wiki/cmake-Configuration)*)

 or open our project in Visual Studio 19.
 For more information about this see [here](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=vs-2019#installation).